usagitoneko97/klara/A4.Cfg/readme.md

     a = 3
 ```

-The recursive function will require to return the head basic block and the tail basic block to the caller.
+The recursive function will require returning the head basic block and the tail basic block to the caller.
 The caller can then use the head and tail return to connects both of the blocks.
-I.e., in *If* statement, the caller will pass the body of If to the recursive function , and will connects itself with the head returned, and connects the tail to the next basic block.
+I.e., in *If* statement, the caller will pass the body of If to the recursive function, and will connect itself with the head returned, and connects the tail to the next basic block.
 At the end of the operation, it will return the head and tail for the list of ast statement.

 ## Introduction to SSA
 Static single assignment (SSA) had been discussed previously on [problems when redefining occurs](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN#114-details-and-solution-for-problems-when-redefining-occurs).
 SSA helped to solve that particular problem.
-To recall, to solve the problem, the code had transformed to ssa form.
+To recall, to solve the problem, the code had transformed to SSA form.

 ```python
 a = x + y